themarshallproject/klaxon/DEVELOPING.md

 ## Optional

 There is a helper script you can use and modify with shorthands that make development a bit easier.
-Most of the commands are geared toward folks running the app in a Docker container.
+Most of the existing commands are geared toward folks running the app in a Docker container.
 To use:

 ```
 source scripts/helpers.sh